lor3ny/stencil-wormhole/tt-metal_compilation_template/README.md

 ### TT-Metal Building

-Follow the link before to have the most updated version, but in general you need to follow these steps
+Follow the link before to have the most updated version, but in general you need to follow these steps:

 0. Clone tt-metal
 ```sh